How To Test Website on Mobile: Methods & Approach (2022 Updated)

 Validation of HTML and CSS Code

-To start with, you have to validate the website (or web app) code for the removal of potential HTML and CSS errors.
-Rather than following a manual approach for HTML and CSS code validation, it is recommended to use open-source tools like W3C mobileOK Checker.
+Start with validating the website (or web app) code for the removal of potential HTML and CSS errors.
+It is recommended to use open-source tools like W3C mobileOK Checker.
+Rather than following a manual approach for HTML and CSS code validation.

 It is one of the most handy tools when it comes to checking the mobile-friendliness of your website.
 The tool also gives a detailed report about the failures on the website that are further sorted on a severity basis (i.e. Critical, Severe, Medium, and Low).

-Chrome Dev Tools is also one of the preferred tools for checking and fixing issues related to the HTML and CSS code of your website.
-It also lets you perform mobile website testing on throttling network conditions – a scenario that is so real in today’s world where the usage of mobile internet is rising at an alarming rate!
+Chrome Dev Tools is another tool for checking and fixing issues related to a website’s HTML and CSS code.
+It also lets you perform mobile website testing on throttling network conditions; a real scenario in today’s world where mobile internet usage is rising at an alarming rate!

 Mobile Friendliness Testing